klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(updatedKey)
 ```

-If you want to use `FEE_DELEGATED_ACCOUNT_UPDATE` type transaction, see the example below.
+If you want to use `FEE_DELEGATED_ACCOUNT_UPDATE` transaction, see the example below.

 ```javascript
 const updateTx = {